 I highly recommend focusing your efforts on building a solid foundation at the very beginning before you dive deep into learning traffic and monetization strategies as creating a strong foundation is what will set you up for long-term blogging success.

 I see too many beginners who neglect this very first part (including myself when I was new at this) and end up making many mistakes with their blogs without realizing until later and they all regret not setting up their blogs properly the first time!
 Just TRUST me on this one.
+I don’t want you to go through the same mistakes I did.
 You’re going to thank yourself down the road for setting up your blog properly today.

 Step 5: Customize the look of your blog